Project Lifecycle - The Waterfall

 Where Waterfall Succeeds

-seems to succeed in
+Waterfall seems to succeed in

-project which have repeating elements
+project which have repeating elements.
+This means it is

-great for civil construction
+great for civil construction, for example:

 - You will probably always set a brick wall the

-same way
+same way;

-; - You will probably always raise a drywall panel the
+- You will probably always raise a drywall panel the

-same way
+same way;

-; - Building codes and laws
+- Building codes and laws take years to changeand they should be incremental;

-and they should be incremental; - While wiring technology may change from rigid to twisted,
+- While wiring technology may change from rigid to twisted,

-the way they are laid hasn't really changed
+the way they are laid hasn't really changed;

-Of course, you may have some architectural feature
+Of course, you may have some architectural feature which

 could make the construction a little less ordinary but let’s face it,

-that's the exception
+that's the exception.

-would really fir the bill in those scenarios
+Waterfall would really fir the bill in those scenarios

-because they are extremely previsible
+because they are extremely previsible which is awesome

-because waterfall is averse to change
+because waterfall is averse to change.

 Any scenario in which conditions can be static or as close to it as possible will be able to use

-with a high confidence for success.
+waterfallwith a high confidence for success.

 Where Waterfall Fails

-There are many ways in which Waterfall
+There are many ways in which Waterfall will help deliver

-but there are also ways in which it will
+you a win but there are also ways in which it will

-contribute to a loss
+contribute to a loss:

-Before I explain what I mean by feedback
+Before I explain what I mean by feedback I rather

 present some examples of where it is used first: